homelabos/homelabos/docs/setup/gettingstarted.md

 ## Using Included Services

 Click `Software` on the left of this Documentation.
 Pick the service you want to access.
 Everything you need to get started with it will be there.

+## Enabling More Services

+Type `make set SERVICENAME.enable true` where SERVICENAME is the service you want to start.

 ## Securing Services

 If you want to add an extra layer of authentication to a service, all you have to do is set `servicename.auth` to true.
 If [Authelia](/docs/software/authelia/) is enabled, it will handle authentication.
 Otherwise, Traefik will use HTTP Basic Auth with `default_username` and `default_password` as the credentials.